Synonyms: Lu AE58054, SGS 518

-In the spring of 2014, Lundbeck started up three additional Phase 3 studies.
-One is comparing an even lower dose of 10 mg to 30 mg once daily for six months in 840 patients, the second is a worldwide study comparing 30 to 60 mg once daily for six months in 720 patients, and the third is an open-label study to enroll 1,770 patients who have completed one of the two trials comparing the higher two doses.
-This last study will assess safety, cognition, clinical, and psychiatric measures for another seven months.
-The four Phase 3 studies are set to end between November 2015 and August 2016.
+In spring 2014, Lundbeck started up three additional Phase 3 studies.
+STARBEAM is comparing a lower dose of 10 mg to 30 mg once daily for six months in 840 patients, STARBRIGHT is a worldwide study comparing 30 to 60 mg once daily for six months in 720 patients.
+The third is an open-label study to enroll 1,770 patients who have completed one of the two trials comparing the higher two doses; it will assess safety, cognition, clinical, and psychiatric measures for another seven months.
+These studies are set to end between November 2015 and August 2016.

 In 2013 and 2014, Phase 1 studies evaluating pharmacokinetics of single and multiple ascending doses in healthy volunteers and in people with liver impairment were added.
 In 2015, Lundbeck conducted four additional Phase 1 trials in France, Germany, and the United Kingdom.
 One evaluated the bioequivalence of two different formulations, the others investigated idalopirdine's effect on kidney function, excretion, and heart repolarization.

 In July 2016, Idalopirdine received Fast Track designation by the FDA; however in September, Lundbeck announced that topline results showed weak efficacy: none of the two doses in the STARSHINE phase 3 trial reached the primary endpoint (see 30 Sept news).
 Negative findings from the STARBEAM and STARBRIGHT trials were presented at the 2017 AAIC (Aug 2017 conference news), and Lundbeck announced in its 2017 annual report that the results “did not demonstrate efficacy to support a regulatory submission” and removed the drug from its pipeline.
 Complete results of all three trials were published in JAMA (Jan 2018 news).